-- How long can seed be carried over before losing viability?
-(Seed can not be carried over into the next seasons as 6 months is the longest seed can be stored; Seed can be carried over into the next seasons as you can store seed for 12 months; This depends on the seed: hybrids can not be carried over, OPVs can be carried over for 5 seasons.) (q104) - How should seed best be stored after repackaging?
-(Airtight in polyethylene bags; In paper bags or perforated polyethylene bags; In a sealed tin/plastic container) (q105) - What is the minimum recommended distance between the floor and where seed is stored?
-(0 inches, seed should be stored directly on the floor for maximum stability; Minimum 2 inches from the floor; Minimum 6 inches from the floor) (q106) - How should seed ideally be stored in your store room?
-(In sealed cardboard boxes; Stacked on pallets; Arranged on shelves with sufficient space between packets) (q107) - What statement do you agree most with: (You should repackage all your seed to visually verify that you are selling good quality seed; You should repackages all your seed so you can sell more to small farmers; You should avoid repackaging your seed as much as possible.) (q108) - If a farmer complains about poor soil, which of the following 3 seed varieties do you recommend: (Longe5; Bazooka; Longe 10H) (q109) - How often can OPVs be recycled without significant yield loss: (Never, You have to buy new seed every season; 4-5 times; 10-12 times) (q110) - What do you tell clients who inquire about the yield benefits of hybrid seed?
-(Hybrid seed double maize yields (increasing yield from about 4 to 8 bags per acre); Hybrid seeds triple maize yields (increasing yield from about 4 to 12 bags per acre); Hybrid seeds increase yields tenfold (increasing yield from about 4 to 40 bags per acre)) (q111) - If a farmer misses the rains or lives in areas that receive little rain, what variety of maize do your recommend: (Longe 10H; Longe 7H; Wema) (q112)

-- When a farmer is late for planting in the short season and needs fast maturing variety, which maize do you recommend?
-(Bazooka; Longe 10; Myezi mitatu (mm3)) (q113) - What is the most important determinant in deciding which seed to buy and how much?
-(Cost of seed at time of purchase, Availability of seed at input dealer/seed producer, Demand for seed by farmers, Properties of the seed e) other, Others)
+- How long can seed be carried over before losing viability? (q104) - How should seed best be stored after repackaging? (q105) - What is the minimum recommended distance between the floor and where seed is stored? (q106) - How should seed ideally be stored in your store room? (q107) - What statement do you agree most with? (q108) - You should repackage all your seed to visually verify that you are selling good quality seed. - You should repackages all your seed so you can sell more to small farmers. - You should avoid repackaging your seed as much as possible. - If a farmer complains about poor soil, which of the following 3 seed varieties do you recommend? (q109) - How often can OPVs be recycled without significant yield loss? (q110) - What do you tell clients who inquire about the yield benefits of hybrid seed? (q111) - If a farmer misses the rains or lives in areas that receive little rain, what variety of maize do your recommend? (q112) - When a farmer is late for planting in the short season and needs fast maturing variety, which maize do you recommend? (q113) - What is the most important determinant in deciding which seed to buy and how much? (q84)

-Another set of key outcomes are related to seed variety stock and turn over.
-We start with establishing how many improved seed varieties were stocked during the second season of 2020 (nr_var, q19 and q44).
-We then iterate over the two most important hybrid seed that are generally sold in the area (Longe 10H; Longe_7H).
+Another set of key outcomes is related to seed variety stock and turn over.
+We start with establishing how many improved seed varieties were stocked during the second season of 2020 (nr\var, q19, q44).
+We then iterate over the two most important hybrid seeds that are generally sold in the area (Longe 10H, Longe 7H).
 We will ask for each seed variety:

-- How much of (Longe 10H; Longe_7H) was carried forward from the previous season (first season 2020) into the second season of 2020 (kg) (q21) - How much of (Longe 10H; Longe_7H) was bought by you from any provider during the second season of 2020 (in kg) (q22) - From whom did you as a agro-input dealer directly buy (Longe 10H; Longe_7H) in the second season of 2020 (if mulitple select most important)? (q23) - What was the cost of (Longe 10H; Longe_7H) from where you obtained it during the second season of 2020?
-Per/Kg (q24) - Total quantity sold of (Longe 10H; Longe_7H) (Kg) over the second season of 2020 (q25) - Sales price per kilogram of (Longe 10H; Longe_7H) at the beginning of the second season of 2020 (q26) - How much of (Longe 10H; Longe_7H) was lost/wasted the second season of 2020 (kg) (q27) - Did you ever run out of this (Longe 10H; Longe_7H) during the second season of 2020 (i.e. did you have to disappoint clients) (q29)

-- Estimate how often you ran out of stock for (Longe 10H; Longe_7H) during the second season of 2020 (q30) - How long (days) did it on average take to get restocked for (Longe 10H; Longe_7H) during the second season of 2020: (days) (q31)
+- How much was carried forward from the previous season (first season 2020) into the second season of 2020 (kg) (q21) - How much was bought by you from any provider during the second season of 2020 (in kg) (q22) - From whom did you as a agro-input dealer directly buy in the second season of 2020? (q23) - What was the cost from where you obtained it during the second season of 2020? (per kg) (q24) - Total quantity sold over the second season of 2020 (kg) (q25) - Sales price per kilogram at the beginning of the second season of 2020 (q26) - How much was lost/wasted the second season of 2020 (kg) (q27) - Did you ever run out of this during the second season of 2020 (ie. did you have to disappoint clients) (q29) - Estimate how often you ran out of stock during the second season of 2020 (q30) - How long (days) did it on average take to get restocked during the second season of 2020 (days) (q31)